alabsi91/reanimated-color-picker/docusaurus/docs/API/Panel1.md

 :::info note

-- Some style properties will be overwritten.
+- Certain style properties will be overridden.

 :::